Nanasaki-Ai/HCMFN/README.md

  Download data for these modalities: Skeleton, Masked depth maps, RGB videos.

+ ## Preprocess

  # Build environment

  # Train and test model
+ Each single-stream model is trained first, and then the learned model parameters are used for testing.

  # Ensemble results
+ Perform weighted score fusion.
+Here we use the highest score finally obtained by each modality single-stream input for fusion.
+It is worth noting that the best results are not necessarily obtained from the fusion of these highest scores.
+Please try it yourself.